(1977-1978) David Reilly

 In early 2011, the final quartet reformed, with the possibility of playing live dates and writing new material.
 They were subsequently joined by Jim Park.

-In 2012, David, Jamie and Keith performed live again as Capital Models, performing their take on a wide range of cover versions and introducing the annual Xapital Models Xmas Covers night.
+However, in 2012, David, Jamie and Keith performed live again as a trio version of Capital Models, performing their take on a wide range of cover versions and introducing the annual Capital Models Xmas Covers night.

-In 2013, the second annual Capital Models Xmas Covers gig took place in December.
+In 2013, David’s nephew, Andy Wilson joined the band on keyboards and guitar and the new quartet played the second annual Capital Models Xmas Covers gig in December.

 1979 – Early Tapes